Lipomas in the groin area are relatively rare. However, they have their own unique characteristics.

 Patient Story:

-A middle-aged, well-groomed, professional musician had developed a mandarin-sized, very bothersome, single lipoma in the groin area.
-The operation itself was not a problem, quickly completed, and, in my opinion, the aesthetic skin suture was very well done.
-The check-up the next day was inconspicuous, and the patient was completely pain-free.
-However, when the patient came back for a check-up after 6 days, part of the skin around the suture had become necrotic, leaving a very surprised Plastic Surgeon.
-I was not used to this at all.
-However, the patient convincingly assured me that she had been "very careful" and I believed her, but I shortly called her in again.
-The necrosis increased, and everything moved towards "secondary wound healing," meaning the wound would temporarily open under the dead skin.
-I pondered and pondered because I had certainly done nothing wrong.
-Until I finally realized: The patient was a musician.
-And she played music sitting down.
-But when sitting, she partly cut off the blood supply to her (pain-free) wound edges, until they died off in the least well-perfused areas.
-But she had deliberately spared herself, just in a sitting position, not lying down or standing, where the legs would be extended at the hip joint, and the skin blood flow would not be permanently "clamped."
-If she had stood up or laid down from time to time, the necrosis would certainly not have occurred.
-But she was busy playing music, as she was used to.
-Should I, as a surgeon, have foreseen that?
+A middle-aged, well-groomed patient developed a single, very troublesome lipoma in the groin area about the size of a mandarin.
+The surgery itself was actually not a problem, completed remarkably quickly, and in my opinion, the aesthetic skin suture was very well done.
+The follow-up the next day was unremarkable, and the patient was completely pain-free.
+However, when the patient returned for a follow-up six days later, part of the skin around the suture had died (necrotic), leaving a very surprised plastic surgeon.
+This was not something I was accustomed to.
+Yet the patient convincingly assured me that she had "taken very good care" of herself.
+I believed her but asked her to come back on short notice.
+The necrosis grew larger, and everything was heading towards "secondary wound healing," meaning the wound would temporarily open under the dead skin.
+I pondered and pondered, convinced that I had not done anything wrong.
+Until I finally understood: The patient had a predominantly sedentary job and sat for long periods each day.
+But in sitting, she partially compressed the blood supply to the (painless) wound edges, causing them to die in the least well-perfused areas.
+But she had deliberately taken care of herself, only in sitting, not in lying down or standing, where the legs would be extended at the hip joint and thus the skin circulation would not have been permanently "clamped."
+Had she stood up or lain down now and then, necrosis would surely not have occurred.
+But she was diligent in her job, as she was accustomed to.
+Should I, as a surgeon, have foreseen this?

 Photos: Dr. Roman Fenkl, with the written consent of the patient